HuuBang28/medicalapp-api/README.md

 -   First of all, copy `.env.example` to your `.env`
 -   Migrate with the following command:
     > php artisan migrate
-    > If you already have your own database, please do:
+-   If you already had your own database, please do:
     > php artisan migrate:refresh
 -   You also need to re-install your php passport
     > php artisan passport:install